Robust entanglement buffers based on SWAP interactions

-Clearly, the ideal caching protocol consists in performing a perfect full swap, which would fill the buffer with $k$ ebits of entanglement from $k$ source units, regardless of the initial (unentangled) buffer state.
-In practice, however, the source-buffer coupling is often restricted and full swaps may not be attainable.
+As discussed earlier, the ideal caching scheme consists in performing a perfect full swap, which would fill the buffer with $k$ ebits of entanglement from $k$ source units, regardless of the initial (unentangled) buffer state.
+However, in practice, implementing full SWAPs is often challenging due to experimental limitations on source-buffer coupling strength, gate duration, or coherence time.
+In many platforms, such as superconducting qubits or trapped ions, only partial two-qubit gates are directly available, making partial SWAP-type interactions a more realistic and tunable alternative for experimental realization.
 One could remedy this by allowing each source unit to pass through the buffer multiple times, as sketched in Fig.~\ref{fig:model}(a), but in general, the amount of cachable entanglement from a single copy will be sensitive to the coupling parameters $(\alpha,\beta)$, the initial buffer state, and the buffer size.
 We will discuss this next, before introducing the multi-copy caching protocol shown in Fig.~\ref{fig:model}(b) that alleviates the demanding initial-state parameter requirements for filling the buffer.

 \textit{The single-copy protocol.---} We begin with the simplest, analytically tractable case of a single source unit, a single caching operation $\oU$, and a buffer of size $k=1$.
-While in practice, multiple operations on the same source unit could be used to enhance the entanglement transfer to the buffer when the single-pass coupling parameter $\alpha$ is weak, in theory, this effectively reduces to a single operation at stronger coupling due to the composition rule $\oS(\alpha_1,\beta_1)\oS(\alpha_2,\beta_2) = \oS(\alpha_1+\alpha_2,\beta_1+\beta_2)$.
+In practice, it is often reasonable to consider reusing the same Bell pair for multiple interactions with the buffer, especially when the single-pass coupling strength $\alpha$ is weak.
+However, due to the composition rule $\oS(\alpha_1,\beta_1)\oS(\alpha_2,\beta_2) = \oS(\alpha_1+\alpha_2,\beta_1+\beta_2)$, such repeated applications are effectively equivalent to a single interaction with a stronger effective coupling.
+Thus, by analyzing the single-pass case, we capture both the single-use and repeated-use scenarios within the same framework.

 The state of the buffer after the caching operation is